andrecego/DevHunter/README.md

 rails server
 ```

-You should be good to go, browse trough the app by accessing http://localhost:3000
+You should be good to go, browse through the app by accessing http://localhost:3000

 ## Running the tests